… but where can it be?

 However, it is in our societal notion of being more complex than this “foolish,” “childish,” and “simplistic” way – even going so far as to call it folly and demean ourselves for even considering it seriously – that we are at the mercy of the heaving pressure of societal obligation to be “real”.

-This duty we feel to be more than what we are – because being us is simply not enough… This duty we feel is sometimes accompanied wonderfully by our own uninhibited authenticity, but… it can also essentially be smoke and mirrors.
-These smoke and mirrors are an obfuscation of our wonder and marvel at the beauty of our world because we often feel silly, childish and immature for these simple wonders and pleasures.
-This obfuscation often comes with negativity and bad feelings for what we cannot fully reconcile in our hearts about this world, the society we pay heed to no matter how much we say we don’t, and the way we feel about it all.
+This duty we feel to be more than what we are to satisfy the “real” quotient – because being joyful is simply not enough… This duty that we often think is accompanied by our own uninhibited authenticity, but… it can also essentially be smoke and mirrors.
+These smoke and mirrors have become an obfuscation of our wonder and marvel at the beauty of our world because we are often chided by others and made to feel silly, childish and immature for marveling in the simplicity of these wonders and pleasures alone.
+This obfuscation as a result of our feeling derided, demeaned, and belittled by others is accompanied by a sense of guilt for having been betrayed by our own joy and happiness then sets in negativity, cynicism and bad feelings for what we cannot fully reconcile in our hearts about this world, the society we pay heed to no matter how much we say we don’t, and the way we feel about it all.

-I mean, none of the good stuff does.
+I mean, don’t you know none of the good stuff does?
 Have you seen this world we live in?
-(Making a point again about our opinions… the thoughts that drift through in any moment.)
+(Maxims with negative tinges are a plenty in this world.)